swiftxp-hub/spt-show-me-the-money/README.md

 - **Armor with installed plates is the same value as without plates.
 Why?**
   - SPT 4.0.4 does not take plates into account when calculating its chance to buy an offer you created.
 As a result, you receive the same amount of money for an armor with installed plates as you would for armor without plates.
 This behavior is mirrored by SMTM.
 Ergo, the same flea market price is displayed for both armors.
 However, SMTM 2.5.0 introduced the feature to display the value of the installed armor plates.
 It is expected that SPT 4.0.5 or later will take plates into account, and I will amend SMTM to reflect this change.

+- **Remaining uses of keys don’t appear to affect the flea market price.
+Why?**
+  - SPT 4.0.4 has a bug in how it calculates the sell chance related to a key’s remaining uses.
+As a result, a key with only 1 out of 40 uses left sells for the same amount on the flea market as a fully unused (40/40) key.
+SMTM mirrors this behavior when displaying the flea market price.

 {.endtabset}